GIVETOLOCAL | Co-FOUNDer

 Speaking to clubs to confirm the funding problem.

 GiveToLocal's innovative vision emerged from conversations with over 100 clubs, aiming to understand their problems.
+Many clubs struggle to stay afloat, dependent on volunteer labour.
+They needed an innovative platform that connected them to local people and businesses.

-This new approach had strong support from the clubs we spoke to.
+The GiveToLocal concept simplifies club fundraising, offering monthly or one-off micro-donations.
 We saw an opportunity to reinvent local sports funding and reduce reliance on old fundraising methods like raffles and bucket collections.
+The solution is elegant: small contributions, big impact.

 5.5m